InstituteforDiseaseModeling/data_access_library/README.md

 %pip install matplotlib>=3.9
 ```

-## 3. Quarto Examples Using Mardown for R
+## 3. Quarto Examples Using Markdown for R

 In this section, we explore how to use Quarto's `.qmd` format to create reproducible reports in R.
 Quarto simplifies the process of creating technical documents that include R code, plots, and analysis.